ablomer/clip-bot/README.md

 - Docker and Docker Compose installed
 - A Discord Bot Token ([Create one here](https://discord.com/developers/applications))
+- A public URL (Domain name or Public IP) to serve files from
-- A reverse proxy configured to forward `https://clips.ablomer.io` to the container
+- (Optional) A reverse proxy configured to forward your domain to the container

 ## Discord Bot Setup